 Please note : may contain copyrighted material, all rights go to the original authors.

-In an earlier post i started to develop the idea of down-sizing our cruising boats and in the same post gave an honorable mention to the late Charles Stock and his excellent little boat ‘Shoal Waters’, while i am on the subject i would also like to draw attention to some of the early ‘roving’ cruising sailors of the Humber Yawl club and their ‘perfect’ small boats very similar to my own.
+In an earlier post i started to develop the idea of down-sizing our cruising boat and just having a trailerable dayboat at home.
+In the same post gave an honorable mention to the late Charles Stock and his excellent little boat ‘Shoal Waters’ which at just 16 feet long has done more miles that many larger so called ‘cruising’ boats.
+Also while i am on the subject i would also like to draw attention to some of the early ‘roving’ cruising sailors of the Humber Yawl club and their ‘perfect’ small boats very similar to my own.
+My own current boat is very much along canoe-yawl lines and almost at the ‘perfect’ small boat size of 23 feet.

-For today’s blog post i want to take the same idea out onto a much bigger stage ie the worlds oceans and ocean cruising in small boats.
+For today’s blog post i want to take the same idea, that of the art of the possible, out onto a much bigger stage ie the worlds oceans and ocean cruising in small boats.
 Today’s post will also feature another highly regarded small boat sailor : Roger Taylor and his 2 boats Mingming 1 and 2.
 I wrote to Roger recently to see if i could get together with him and maybe interview him about his boats, well Roger says he has too much on his plate right now but is happy for me to use anything that is already in the public domain and as he has both written and video-blogged there is plenty to borrow from and so of course all rights go to him.

 Lets get straight into a look at Rogers latest boat : a converted Achilles 24′.